-Figure 9-189b—EML Control field format
+Figure 9-189b—EML Control field format (#166337, #16338)

 …

+(#166337, #16338) The Co-existence activities subfield indicates whether the non-AP MLD has co-existence activities on its EMLSR link(s).
+The subfield is set to 1 to indicate the non-AP MLD has co-existence activities on its EMLSR link(s), and otherwise is set to 0 to indicate the non-AP MLD either has no co-existence activities or it is unknown.

 The EMLSR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLSR mode.
 The bit position i of the EMLSR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLSR mode and is a member of the EMLSR links; otherwise the bit position is set to 0.
 An AP MLD with dot11EHTEMLSROptionImplemented equal to true sets the EMLSR Link Bitmap subfield to the value obtained from the EMLSR Link Bitmap subfield of the received EML Operating Mode Notification frame.
 The EMLSR Link Bitmap subfield is present if the EMLSR Mode subfield is equal to 1 and is not present otherwise.